EdenWise/hjcrc/HJCSICextra.md

 Civilization started as a natural order.
 ![alt text](images/05_ages-of-civilization_eden.svg)
 However when human beings reached the top of the food chain, civilization began to be dominated by the male disposition.
-Because the checks on balance were disappearing, men of fortune (originally larger physically) would sometimes become narcissistic.
+Because the checks on balance were disappearing, men of fortune would sometimes become narcissistic (originally, physical size had much to do with it).
-In fear, the ancestors of the Hebrews underwrote[^underwrote] these men for personal safety.
+In fear, the ancestors of the Hebrews got personal safety from these men by underwriting[^underwrote] them.
-To avoid community retribution, they kept this knowledge largely silent (even from the narcissistic men).
+In fear of community retribution, they kept this knowledge silent (even from the narcissistic men).
-Underwriting people absent of community knowledge has the effect of making those outside the underwriting feel inferior.
+Over time, underwriting created horrible o Underwriting people absent of community knowledge has the effect of making those outside the underwriting feel inferior.
 The narcissistic men grew very spoiled and immobile in their thinking.
 They created dominions.